AKU is an international university that has

 outside Pakistan, the Advanced Nursing Studies Programme, began in

 East Africa in 2001.
 Developed at the request of the governments and

 nursing leaders of Kenya, Uganda and Tanzania, it is designed to improve

-the quality of patient care by encouraging practicing nurses to enhance
+the quality of patient care by encouraging practising nurses to enhance

 their expertise through the pursuit of higher education.
 Since then the School has initiated several programmes in